 Duckweed can be bought in specialist aquarium retailers, pet shops that sell water plants and even in some garden centers.
 You can also order it online for delivery through the mail.

-Duckweed is one of the most inexpensive goldfish tank plants available, usually costing less than $3 per “cup” (small beginner culture).
-Duckweed is usually sold in small quantities, as it will quickly grow to a respectable size on its own.
+It is one of the most inexpensive goldfish tank plants available, usually costing less than $3 per “cup” (small beginner culture).
+You’ll only need to buy a small quantity, as it will quickly grow to a respectable size on its own.

 As duckweed comes in many different guises and can be found all over the world, the best way to select the strain that will suit your tank is to choose one that is native to your home country, fairly small leaved, and readily available for sale.